 Start baking now!

-Most cookies freeze well which is a great reason to get a head start.
+Most cookies freeze well (note: some do not, like cookies with delicate structures, fine decorations or temperamental fillings) which is a great reason to get a head start.
 A better reason to start early is that this way, if you burn a batch or forget an ingredient, you have lots of time for do-overs.
 The bessst reason is time to make extra batches for yourself after you get your potluck and gifting baking done.
 And as the mid-December holiday crunch comes, you'll be so happy you baked early in the month

-But, you want to bake and freeze correctly so preserve your masterpieces.
+But, you want to bake and freeze correctly to preserve your masterpieces.

 The easiest way to do this is to bake off the cookies, let them cool, then freeze them in a single layer on a baking sheet before popping them into an airtight freezer container or resealable bag.
 Alternatively, you can layer cookies between pieces of parchment to freeze them on the baking sheet before and sealing them up.
 By preventing them from freezing together, you not only preserve the integrity of your creations, you can easily grab just a handful for any occasion and extend your supply by only thawing what you need.